 Teaching mathematics for deep understanding involves two processes: teachers covering content and students discovering content.

-Knowing what must be covered and what can be discovered is crucial in planning for mathematical instruction and learning.
-The content that needs to be covered (what the teacher needs to explicitly tell the students) is the social conventions or customs of mathematics.
-This content includes things such as what the symbol for an operation looks like, mathematical terminology, and conventions regarding recording of symbols and quantities.
+Knowing what must be covered and what can be discovered is crucial in planning mathematical instruction and learning.
+The content that needs to be covered (what the teacher needs to explicitly tell the students) is the social convention or custom of mathematics.

+This content includes what the symbol for an operation looks like, mathematical terminology, and conventions regarding the recording of symbols and quantities.

-The content that can and should be discovered by students is the content that can be constructed by students based on their prior mathematical knowledge.
-This content includes things such as strategies, processes, and rules, as well as the students' current and intuitive understandings of quantity, patterns, and shapes.
+Content that can and should be discovered by students is that which can be constructed by students based on prior mathematical knowledge.
+This content includes things such as strategies, processes, and rules as well as the students' current and intuitive understanding of quantity, patterns, and shapes.
 Any learning in mathematics that is a consequence of the logical structure of mathematics can and should be constructed by students.

-For example, when learning in relation to outcome WA20.9:
+For example, when learning in relation to outcome WA30.4,